Currently Documented Edition Signature and Seal Markings:

 Additional edition I printings may have continued until mid 1933.

-Rakusan considered 41 to be one of his best designs and included it in at least three formal presentation albums between 1935 and 1940.
+Rakusan considered 41 to be one of his best designs and included it in at least three formal presentation albums in 1940.
+No later edition printings of 41 are currently known.
+Since good quality edition I copies of 41 were still available in 1940, it is likely that an edition II reprinting between then and the closure of the studio would have been unnecessary.

 The background of 41 is highly stylized.

 The upper portion is a warm, featureless tan, but the ground beneath the tree is shown as an abstract arc colored in rich brown and bright jade green.